Webhook (v2)

 Authentication

-NOTE: If you do not want to secure your enpoint, select None in the authentication options.
+NOTE: If you do not want to secure your enpoint, select None in the Authentication options.

 Basic